<img alt src="https://secure.intelligence-enterprise.com/786296.png" style="display:none;">

 So, what is the difference between UICC and eUICC?

-eUICC stands for Embedded Universal Integrated Circuit Card.
-This is why many businesses confuse the embedded SIM MFF2 with an eUICC.
-However, eUICC is a SIM component that can be present in any SIM form factor to enable the eSIM service, including embedded.
+eUICC, or Embedded Universal Integrated Circuit Card, often leads to confusion with the embedded SIM MFF2 among businesses.
+However, eUICC is actually a SIM component that can be integrated into any SIM form factor to facilitate the eSIM service, including embedded options.

-The most notable benefit of having an eUICC-enabled SIM card is the ability to run over-the-air (OTA) provisioning of multiple network operator profiles from a central management point.
-Once provisioned, the SIM profiles that exist on the card can be remotely managed and, if necessary, deleted.
+A key advantage of an eUICC-enabled SIM card is its capability to conduct over-the-air (OTA) provisioning of various network operator profiles from a centralised management hub.
+After provisioning, the SIM profiles on the card can be managed remotely and deleted if required.

-To learn more about IoT SIMs, check out our quick guide to everything you need to know about IoT SIMs.
+To learn more about eSIM for IoT, check out our quick guide to everything you need to know about eSIM for IoT.

 Speak to a Velos IoT expert